 Banff, Alberta, Canada - "Banff Marathon is Canada’s first UN Sports for Climate Action member" RMO Today, by Jordan Small - Read HERE

 The Banff Marathon continues to strive to be the “Greenest” Marathon on the planet.
-The event, with the assistance of SustainDriven, the Sustainability Committee and many incredible sustainability partners, will implement and managed 10 green strategies.
+The event, with the assistance of SustainDriven, the Sustainability Committee and many incredible sustainability partners, will implement and manage 10 green strategies.
 The strategies are as follows:

 1. Waste Diversion from Landfill (Towards Zero Waste)

 The goal of the Banff Marathon is to achieve the “gold” standard in waste diversion (away from landfill).
 Utilizing the Bow Valley Waste Commission, Sustainability Committee members and volunteers, the Banff Marathon will achieve the Towards Zero Waste Gold Certification by diverting a minimum of 90% of waste generated by the event from landfill.
 The event achieved the ultimate 100% diversion rate in 2018.

 2. GHG offsets (Global Greenhouse Gasses)

 The Banff Marathon calculates the total greenhouse gas generation for the event which included all travel from point of origin including all competitors, race operations and home and remote office operations.
 These emissions will be offset in their entirety by the event thanks to our partners in calculating and funding the GHG offsets - Walker Industries and BrightSpot Climate.

 3. Green Energy